joangavelan/Spotify-Profile/README.md

 # Spotify Profile

-> A web app you can use to navigate through your favorite artists and playlists from Spotify.
+> A web app that you can use to navigate through your favorite artists and playlists from Spotify.

 Technologies and services used in the development process: